 - Select an account by clicking on the drop-down menu “Account Type”.

-- In a similar process, select a “Detail Type” then provide the Beginning Balance.
+- In a similar process, select a “Detail Type” and then provide the Beginning Balance.

 - Finally, tap on Save & Close.